ReaSu/thgtoa/guide.md

 There are several ways you could read this guide:

--   You want to understand the current state of online privacy and anonymity not necessarily get too technical about it: Just read the [Introduction][Introduction:], [Requirements][Requirements:], [Understanding some basics of how some information can lead back to you and how to mitigate those][Understanding some basics of how some information can lead back to you and how to mitigate some:] and [A final editorial note][A small final editorial note:] sections.
+-   If you want to understand the current state of online privacy and anonymity, and not necessarily get too technical about it: Just read the [Introduction][Introduction:], [Requirements][Requirements:], [Understanding some basics of how information can lead back to you and how to mitigate some of it][Understanding some basics of how information can lead back to you and how to mitigate some of it:] and [A small final editorial note][A small final editorial note:] sections.

--   You want to do the above but also learn how to remove some online information about you: Just read the above and add the [Removing some traces of your identities on search engines and various platforms.][Removing some traces of your identities on search engines and various platforms:]
+-   If you want to do the above but also learn how to remove some online information about yourself: Just read the above and add the [Removing some traces of your identities on search engines and various platforms][Removing some traces of your identities on search engines and various platforms:].

--   You want to do the above and create online anonymous identities online safely and securely: Read the whole guide.
+-   If you want to do the above and create anonymous online identities safely and securely: Read the whole guide.

-Finally note that:
+Finally, note that:

--   This guide does mention and even recommends some commercial services in some sections (such as VPNs, CDNs, and hosting providers) but is not endorsed or sponsored by any of them in any way.
+-   This guide mentions and even recommends some commercial services in some sections (such as VPNs, CDNs, and hosting providers), but is not endorsed or sponsored by any of them in any way.
 There are no referral links and no commercial ties with any of these providers.
 This project is 100% non-profit.

 -   All external links to:

-    -   **Documents/Files** have an **[Archive.org]** link next to them for accessing content through Archive.org for increased privacy and in case the content goes missing.
-It is possible some links are not yet archived or outdated on archive.org in which case I encourage you to ask a new save if possible.
+    -   **Documents/files** have an **[Archive.org]** link next to them to access the content through Archive.org for increased privacy, and in case the content goes missing.
+It is possible that some links are not yet archived, or outdated on archive.org, in which case I encourage you to request a new save if possible.

-    -   **YouTube Videos** have an **[Invidious]** link next to them for accessing content through an Invidious Instance (in this case yewtu.be hosted in the Netherlands) for increased privacy.
+    -   **YouTube videos** have an **[Invidious]** link next to them to access the content through an Invidious instance (in this case yewtu.be hosted in the Netherlands) for increased privacy.
 See <https://github.com/iv-org/invidious> <sup>[[Archive.org]][38]</sup> for more information.

-    -   **Twitter** have a **[Nitter]** link next to them for accessing content through a Nitter Instance (in this case nitter.fdn.fr hosted in France) for increased privacy.
+    -   **Twitter links** have a **[Nitter]** link next to them to access the content through a Nitter instance (in this case nitter.fdn.fr hosted in France) for increased privacy.
 See <https://github.com/zedeus/nitter> <sup>[[Archive.org]][39]</sup> for more information.

-    -   **Wikipedia** have a **[Wikiless]** link next to them for accessing content through a Wikiless Instance (in this case Wikiless.org) for increased privacy.
+    -   **Wikipedia links** have a **[Wikiless]** link next to them to access the content through a Wikiless instance (in this case Wikiless.org) for increased privacy.
 See <https://codeberg.org/orenom/wikiless> <sup>[[Archive.org]][40]</sup> for more information.

 -   **If you are reading this in PDF format, you will be seeing plenty of \`\`\` in place of double quotes ("").
 These \`\`\` should be ignored and are just there to facilitate conversion into Markdown/HTML format for on-line viewing.**